 Welcome to Innovative Resources, the home of the original and the best strengths-based, conversation-building resources for over twenty years!

-Our card sets, stickers, books and picture books are used to enrich conversations about the important stuff in life—feelings, hopes, strengths, relationships, values, stories and goals.
+Our card sets, stickers and picture books are used to enrich conversations about the important stuff in life—feelings, hopes, strengths, relationships, values, stories and goals.
 Our card sets are sold internationally and are known for their originality, practice wisdom and striking visual styles.
 They have found their way into boardrooms, kitchens, jails, classrooms, school camps, conferences, job interviews, hospitals, meetings, research papers, workshops, university courses, family dinners, community houses, celebrations, big business planning days and team building events.

 Our card sets can be used to explore:

 - where a person or a team is at

 - keys to building resilience and moving forward

 - their best hopes for the future

 - their progress and steps along the way.